TuXuuTT/glPl_testTask/README.md

 mvn clean test -Duser.login="\<loginName\>" -Duser.password="\<loginPassword\>"

-Chrome is using as default browser.
+Chrome is used as default browser.
 If you want to run in firefox, just add to command line:

 -DbrowserClient=ff